Solo and Ensemble

 students preparing solos!

-The Solo & Ensemble Festival This Year will be on 2/22/20
+The Solo and Ensemble Recitals will be held:

 What Does Participating in Solo & Ensemble Require?